msf-oca-his/dhis-ca-printable-forms/README.md

   1. `labelPadding`: the gap between the checkbox and the option name (option label)
   2. `dataElementLabel`: the space (width) assigned for data element names.
 Longer names without spaces will not word wrap.
   3. `numberOfColumns`: the number of columns for displaying options in an option set.
 7. `Prefixes`: Prefixes can be added to any objects, for example printable form types, section names, or options sets.
-All prefixes usd in this app are configured here.
+All prefixes used in this app are configured here.
 Value keys contain the prefix values; the translationKey has to be the same as what is set in the i18n files.
   1. `dataSetPrefix`: prefix for each data set, prepended to the data set name, seen in the template selection dropdown box.
   2. `programPrefix`: prefix for each program, prepended to the program name, seen in the template selection dropdown box.
 8. `Delimiters`: contains all usable delimiters.
 Any number of white spaces may be added around delimiters during configuration as these will be trimmed by the app.
-  1. `OptionLabelDelimiter`: separates the option code from the option label, In the following example, closing square brace ']' is the delimiter, and the app would only display the LABEL.
+  1. `OptionLabelDelimiter`: separates the option code from the option label, In the following example, closing square bracket ']' is the delimiter, and the app would only display the LABEL.

 #####Example:
 Each of the following examples will be considered valid by the app